jhpyle/docassemble/_docs/docker.md

 [Docker] can be run on a Windows PC, a Mac, an on-site Linux machine, or a Linux-based virtual machine in the cloud.
 Since **docassemble** is a web application, the ideal platform is a Linux virtual machine in the cloud.

-You can test out **docassemble** on a PC or a Mac, but for serious, long-term deployment, it is probably worthwhile to run it in the cloud.
+You can test out **docassemble** on a PC or a Mac, but for serious, long-term deployment, it is worthwhile to run it in the cloud, or on a dedicated on-premises server.
+Running [Docker] on a machine that shuts down or restarts frequently could lead to [database corruption].

 If you have never deployed a Linux-based virtual machine in the cloud before, this might be a good opportunity to learn.
 The ability to use